Infinite Jonathans: The Card Game

 My name credited on game box and booklet

 Barnes & Noble on 86th and Lex (relocated to 87th & 3rd) was my safe space and library for pop literature.
-I'd read tons of manga and every comedian/indie icon's essay collection — the Watskys and B.J.
+I’d read tons of manga and every comedians/indie icons’ essay collection - the Watskys and B.J.
 Novaks.
-I'd always say, "One day, my work will be displayed here and catch the eye of another kid starting their creative journey."
+I’d always say, "One day, my work will be displayed here and catch the eye of another kid starting their creative journey."

 Seeing something I wrote on the shelves at Barnes & Noble, a real physical product in a box with characters I came up with and my name on it, was hands down one of the coolest feelings ever.